nazmi/esp-buggy/docs/DEMO.md

 }
 \enddot

-It was easier to manage 6 sensors if they are connected to op-amp as this approach allowed calibration only using potentiometer instead of software.
+It was easier to manage 6 sensors if they are connected to op-amp as this approach allowed calibration only using a potentiometer instead of software.
 Since this was not available to us, we had to calibrate the black and white level of the sensors.

 1. The **white level** was calibrated by placing a **white card** under the sensors and toggling the sensors under **normal conditions at a fixed height from the sensors**. *Does VDD matter?* No, because reading was already normalised, you can do whatever scaling you want as long as you were comfortable with it.
-Here, I choose a saturation level of **10**.
+Here, we choose a saturation level of **10**.

-    Recall that I had *raw uncalibrated data (white level)*
+    Recall that we had *raw uncalibrated data (white level)*
     |S1|S2|S3|S4|S5|S6|
     |-|-|-|-|-|-|
     |3.18998|3.26268|3.07483|3.12763|3.22799|3.70966|